drshahizan/research-design/materials/1gaps.md

 In the context of **Computer Science** and **Data Science**, research gaps can emerge in various areas.
 Here are some examples:

 1. **New Concepts or Phenomena**: This type of research gap emerges when there’s a new concept or phenomenon that hasn’t been studied much, or at all.
-For example, when a new algorithm or data structure is introduced, there's an opportunity to explore its impacts on computational efficiency, its applications in different domains, etc¹.
+For example, when a new algorithm or data structure is introduced, there's an opportunity to explore its impacts on computational efficiency, its applications in different domains, etc.

 2. **Disagreement Gap**: This type of gap exists when different studies have conflicting findings.
 For example, different machine learning models might have varying performance on the same dataset, and it's not clear which model is the best.